EPA administrator says he will not make Alaska mine decision

-ANCHORAGE, Alaska (AP) — The head of the Environmental Protection Agency says approval of an application for an Alaska mine will not be his decision.
+ANCHORAGE, Alaska (AP) — The head of the Environmental Protection Agency says a decision on an application for an Alaska mine will not be his to make, a report said.

-Alaska Public Media reported Thursday that EPA Administrator Andrew Wheeler has recused himself from deliberations over Pebble Mine due to past work at a law firm hired by the project.
+EPA Administrator Andrew Wheeler has recused himself from deliberations over Pebble Mine because he previously did for work for law firm hired by the project, Alaska Public Media reported Thursday.

-Wheeler has left the decision to the EPA’s top lawyer.
+Wheeler has left the decision to the EPA’s top lawyer, he said.

 Wheeler spoke about easing industry regulations at a Resource Development Council luncheon in Anchorage Tuesday.

+“So far, you all are the first people to have raised Pebble to me,” he said to journalists at the Denaina Center.
+“But if people do raise it, I just explain that under my ethics recusal with the agency, which I abide by, I can’t discuss Pebble mine.”

 Bristol Bay fishing communities have campaigned against the proposed gold and copper mine in southwest Alaska for more than a decade.

-Other Alaskans including some from villages close to the site say they would welcome the jobs.
+Other Alaska residents including some from villages close to the site say they would welcome the jobs.

 The EPA can veto Pebble’s application, even if the Army Corps of Engineers approves the project.